Can You Wash Orthopedic Foam Pillows?

 Conclusion: Spot and Light Cleaning Is Best

-With a light clean, you will remove much of the surface dirt and grease without submerging the pillows too much so that they become difficult to dry out.
+With a light clean, you will remove much of the surface dirt and grease without submerging the pillows so much that they become difficult to dry.

 Therefore, deep cleaning should be applied sparingly – spot cleaning can be used as needed.